 ChaioGoo Red Lace Circulars

 If you ask a room full of knitters what their favorite knitting needles are, you’ll get dozens of answers, but one of the most common will be ChaioGoo Reds.
-ChiaoGoo stainless steel needle tips are among the sharpest knitting needles available, long favored by knitters requiring precision for lace or sock projects.
+ChiaoGoo stainless steel needle tips are among the sharpest points available, long favored by knitters requiring precision for lace or sock projects.
+We recommend them in our guide to the sharpest knitting needles.

 The vastly popular nylon-coated, multi-strand steel cable is “memory-free”, preventing kinks or coiling for projects that have to be packed up tightly.
 From our perspective, the iconic red ChiaoGoo “TWIST” cable is best in class.